liam-sbhoo/TabDPT-inference/README.md

 </div>

-**TabDPT** is an open-source foundation model for tabular data based on in-context learning.
+**TabDPT** is an open-source foundation model for tabular data based on in-context learning (ICL).
 It is trained on real-world data and can generalize to new tasks **without** additional training or hyperparameter tuning.

-This repository provides a lightweight interface to generate predictions on incoming tabular datasets.
+This repository provides a lightweight interface to generate predictions on new tabular datasets.
 Full training code is available [here](https://github.com/layer6ai-labs/TabDPT-training/).

 ## Usage